“…and I wept over them, and men and women sprang into being from the tears which came forth from my Eye.”

 and those men on the beachhead whose names I knew not.

 I loved them equally in that moment.

 I was in love, even, with those men in the pillboxes and turrets,

-the same salt-water corrosive to their lost sea-skin.
+the same salt-water corrosive to our lost sea-skin.

-my gaze dropped from the battle to look upon him,
+and my gaze dropped from battle to look upon him.

 as princely Arjuna, scorcher of foes, as the son of Pritha